Proposed Generational Endgame Law Snuffed Out

 The backstory

-On 27 July 2022, the game-changing Control of Tobacco Product and Smoking Bill 2022 (“the 2022 Bill”) was presented to the Dewan Rakyat (House of Representatives) for its first reading by the then Minster of Health, Khairy Jamaluddin.
+the 2022 Bill”) was presented to the Dewan Rakyat (House of Representatives) for its first reading by the then Minster of Health, Khairy Jamaluddin.

-The most publicised aspects of the 2022 Bill, dubbed the Generational Endgame Bill, were the proposals to prohibit persons born on or after 1 January 2007 from smoking tobacco products, substitute tobacco products and smoking substances and the sale of the aforesaid products and smoking devices to persons within this category of people (‘endgame provisions’).
+The most publicised aspects of the 2022 Bill, dubbed the Generational Endgame Bill, were the proposals to prohibit persons born on or after 1 January 2007 from smoking tobacco products, substitute tobacco products and smoking substances and the sale of the aforesaid products and smoking devices to persons within this category of people (‘

-The 2022 Bill was referred by the Dewan Rakyat to a Parliamentary Special Select Committee to conduct a review of three areas, including the enforcement provisions and quantum of fines to be imposed on offences under the 2022 Bill.1 The 2022 Bill did not proceed further due to the dissolution of the Fourteenth Malaysian Parliament at its subsequent meeting in October 2022.
+The 2022 Bill was referred by the Dewan Rakyat to a Parliamentary Special Select Committee to conduct a review of three areas, including the enforcement provisions and quantum of fines to be imposed on offences under the 2022 Bill.

-Thereafter, the 2022 Bill was re-tabled to the Dewan Rakyat on 12 June 20232 as the Control of Smoking Products for Public Health Bill 2023 (‘the original 2023 Bill’) which retained the endgame provisions but reduced the punishment for smoking-related offences committed by persons born on or after 1 January 2007 from a maximum fine of RM5,000 to RM500 or alternatively, the requirement to perform community services.
+the original 2023 Bill’) which retained the endgame provisions but reduced the punishment for smoking-related offences committed by persons born on or after 1 January 2007 from a maximum fine of RM5,000 to RM500 or alternatively, the requirement to perform community services.

-In an unexpected and dramatic turn, the original 2023 Bill was withdrawn on 28 November 2023 and a new Bill bearing the same name (‘the revised 2023 Bill’) was tabled in its place.
+In an unexpected and dramatic turn, the original 2023 Bill was withdrawn on 28 November 2023 and a new Bill bearing the same name (‘

 The most significant changes introduced under the revised 2023 Bill is the removal of all endgame provisions.
-Several provisions were added to prohibit the use of tobacco product, smoking substance and substitute tobacco product (severally a ‘regulated product’ and collectively ‘regulated products’) by minors, namely persons under the age of eighteen years, and the sale of such products to minors.
-Smoking devices were also excluded from the ambit of the revised 2023 Bill.
+Several provisions were added to prohibit the use of tobacco product, smoking substance and substitute tobacco product (severally a ‘

 Although healthcare advocates and anti-smoking groups as well as politicians from both sides of the political divide expressed disappointment at the removal of the endgame provisions, the revised 2023 Bill was passed on 30 November 2023 and will continue its legislative journey towards becoming law.